Photo by Dave Schwep, IG @daveschwepphotography

 Living More Empowered

-Six years ago I began a journey.
+In 2013 I began a journey.
 It was the single most painful, heartbreaking, scary time of my life.
 It was February 14, Valentine’s Day, when I received the cancer diagnosis.
 My heart raced with terror and confusion.
 How could this happen with no family history or gene?
 What am I going to tell my daughters?
 At just 12 and 7 years old, will they be devastated by this?
 How is it possible to get cancer when I exercise six days a week and eat organic food every day?
-If I don’t know how this happened, how can I protect myself and my girls from this going forward?
+I didn’t know how it happened or how I could protect myself or my girls from this going forward.

 My oncologists, while excellent at treating the symptom, offered little in response to my concerns about the cause.
 I decided to take matters into my own hands.

 I studied from the best.
 I learned about my body and my mind.
 I found out that what happens in our mental and emotional selves, plays out in our physical selves and builds up over time.
 The mind and body are often treated as separate things, but they are never, ever separate.
 Our thoughts, emotions, fears, and stressors have a direct effect.
 Consciously or unconsciously, we are in constant communication with ourselves, and the result is a healthy or unhealthy nervous system, a strong or a weak immune system.
 I can’t know for sure what caused cancer in my body, but what I do know is that without any medical rationale or physical explanation for such a serious diagnosis in the life of a young, strong, healthy woman, it behooved me to find out what had made my body even remotely conducive to a condition like that taking root.